Picoodi/Science/README.md

-# Math
+# Science
-A directory where i post different mathematical projects
+A directory where i post different mathematical and physical projects